ViscousTests/website/content/docs/gaming/games/tactics-rpg/battle-brothers.md

 The idea is you lash to hit the head with a flail, then quick hands into a 1h axe and do very high headshot damage.

+## Roles / "Classes"

+The more I get into the endgame the more I realize how much survivability is important on bros.

+My next run I want to have a really solid frontline full of high defense shield bros using phalanx, then swap out the damaging backline based on the opponent.

 ## RNG

 Unfortunately, the randomness in this game will lead to characters dying, so if